yuzhou2/swagger-doclet/README.md

 	<tr><td>-stringTypePrefixes</td><td>This adds additional prefixes to the list of prefixes of class types that if matched mean the data type used for a given type is always string.
 The default list contains com.sun.jersey.core.header. which means that custom jersey header classes like com.sun.jersey.core.header.FormDataContentDisposition are given the string data type.</td></tr>

+	<tr><td>-compositeParamAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to denote a parameter class as being a composite parameter class.
+The default list contains javax.ws.rs.BeanParam.</td></tr>

+	<tr><td>-compositeParamTypes</td><td>This adds additional classes to the list of parameter type classes that are used to denote a parameter class as being a composite parameter class.
+The default list is empty.</td></tr>

 </table>